Who are we ?

 Launch of a 3-year “Convention Program”

-Establishment of a healthcare integration program: diabetes/HIV and diabetes/TB in Burkina Faso and Mali, funded by "The Initiative 5%"
+Implementation of a program to integrate diabetes/HIV and diabetes/TB care in Burkina Faso and Mali, financed by "L'Initiative".

 2018

-Santé Diabète is selected to participate in the 3rd United Nations high-level meeting on NCDs in New York.
+Santé Diabète is one of the civil society structures selected to participate in the 2nd United Nations High-Level Summit on Non-Communicable Diseases (NCDs) during the United Nations General Assembly in New York.

 2019